donejs/donejs/docs/guides/setting-up.md

 choco install visualstudioexpress2013windowsdesktop -y
 ```

+#### OpenSSL

+If you plan on using Continuous Deployment with Travis CI, the [OpenSSL](https://slproweb.com/products/Win32OpenSSL.html) software is needed to encrypt your CDN API key.

 ### Environmental Variables

 In order to switch to production mode you need to set the environmental variable `NODE_ENV`.
 Depending on which console you use this can be done in one of two ways: